Fekadugudisa7/hello-world/README.md

-# hello-world
-I want to learn with you!
+ I study Computer Science and I want to learn  coding with you!